After a pre-run

 However, it was the one spot during the

-day where we caught some breeze, so to avoid
+day where we caught some breeze, so to

-getting too cold, we didn't tarry long,
+avoid getting too cold, we didn't tarry

-but trotted over to the shoulder of Allermuir.
+of Allermuir.
 Tucked out of the wind close to

 the summit, we had a fantastic view of the sunset as